oroinc/phpstan-rules/README.md

 # Unsafe DQL usage analysis

+This extension provides following features:
+ - Security analysis of SQL and DQL queries

 ## Why DQL and SQL queries should be checked
 Using DQL does not protect against injection vulnerabilities.
 The following APIs are designed to be SAFE from SQL injections:
  - For Doctrine\DBAL\Connection#insert($table, $values, $types), Doctrine\DBAL\Connection#update($table, $values, $where, $types) and Doctrine\DBAL\Connection#delete($table, $where, $types) only the array values of $values and $where.
 The table name and keys of $values and $where are NOT escaped.